Joeltronics/py_nes_emulator/README.md

 ### Current status

-It's still very early.
-It can emulate & partially render Balloon Fight (at least as far as the Attract Mode screen, since there's no controller input).

-All documented CPU instructions are emulated (at least in theory - not all are tested), and there's basic PPU functionality.
-But rendering is still very basic, and there's no controller input, APU, or mapper support.

-Donkey Kong, Ice Climber, and Super Mario Bros all crash from hitting an invalid instruction immediately after an RTI call, so there seems to be a problem with interrupt handling, or one of the stack-related instructions.
+Emulation is basic, and there's no controller input yet.
+The Donkey Kong, Ice Climber, and Balloon Fight title screens can all emulate, including Balloon Fight's attract mode.
+There's also no APU or mapper support.

 PPU & rendering issues: